yjchen/easy_tag/README.md

 ### Tag

     tag.taggers: taggers who use this tag
-    tag.taggables: records which is tagged with this tag
+    tag.taggings.collect(&:taggable): array of taggable tagged with this tag

   To retrieve tags in a context, use